makersacademy/takeaway-challenge/docs/README.md

 Title of project
 ################

-Takeaway Challenge - the aim of this project is to generate code to address 4 user stories (see features/user_stories_spec.rb).
+Takeaway Challenge - the aim of this project is to generate code to address 4 user stories - see https://github.com/makersacademy/takeaway-challenge

 Author
 ######